-BroadBit installs and qualfies novel, cheap, green cathode production process.
+BroadBit installs and qualifies novel, cheap, green cathode production process.

 BroadBit Batteries has installed and qualified a novel cathode pilot production process that is exceptionally low cost and environmentally friendly.
 The pilot process is able to produce constant thickness cathodes over 1 meter in length.
-Uniquely, it does not use slurries, heating ovens, complex ventillation or any of the traditional high cost and energy intensive manufacturing steps used in traditional lithium-ion cathode manufacturing processs.
-This reduces energy use, space and capex costs and eliminates the environmental and saftey problems associated with traditional toxic and combustable slurry components.
+Uniquely, it does not use slurries, heating ovens, complex ventilation or any of the traditional high cost and energy intensive manufacturing steps used in traditional lithium-ion cathode manufacturing process.
+This reduces energy use, space and capex costs and eliminates the environmental and safety problems associated with traditional toxic slurry components.

 “This new process revolutionizes cathode production.”, said CEO, David Brown, “By qualifying this pilot process, we have been able to confirm its economic and environmental benefits and paved the way for sustainable mass production of battery components for a wide range of battery types.
 This is the kind of combined environmental and economic innovation that we pride ourselves on, here at BroadBit.”